telerik/reporting-docs/designing-reports/connecting-to-data/data-source-components/jsondatasource-component.md

 ---
 title: JsonDataSource
 page_title: JsonDataSource Component at a Glance
-description: "Learn more about the JsonDataSource Component in Telerik Reporting, how you may configure the source of its data and its internal JSONPath filtering."
+description: "Learn more about the JsonDataSource Component in Telerik Reporting, how you may configure the source of its data, and its internal JSONPath filtering."
 slug: telerikreporting/designing-reports/connecting-to-data/data-source-components/jsondatasource-component
 tags: jsondatasource,component
 published: True